Updated: January 4, 2022

 Some of these information include market positioning, product demand, and raw material costs.
 If you want exclusivity, then put premium tags on your products.
 If the cost of your raw materials often shifts, then your selling price should be able to cover such fluctuations.

 Aside from these factors, one must also evaluate the pricing objectives of the business.
 Are you hoping to maximize sales quantity?
 Are you hoping to achieve short-term high profits?
 Or are you planning to launch a price war against your competitors?

 However, what if you’re just a stay home mom who’s hoping to earn some money by selling baked goodies?
 Or maybe you’re just an amateur photographer hoping to get some extra income during his free time through simple photography services.

-If that is the case, then you can follow these simple pricing techniques:
+If that is the case, then you can just try these simple pricing techniques:

 30% profit margin for buy-and-sell items